Analysis | Trump’s actions that led to the violence at the Capitol began months ago

-Trump himself has appealed to this argument, insisting Tuesday that nothing about his speech Jan.
-6 suggested incitement.
+Trump himself has appealed to this argument, insisting Tuesday that nothing about his Jan.
+6 speech suggested incitement.
 It was, like his call with Ukrainian President Volodymyr Zelensky in 2019, beyond reproach.

 “It's been analyzed,” he said of the speech, “and people thought that what I said was totally appropriate.”

-Like that call with Zelensky which led to his impeachment in December 2019, though, the issue is far broader than one speech or one conversation.
+Like that call with Zelensky, which led to Trump’s impeachment in December 2019, though, the issue is far broader than one speech or one conversation.
 The groundwork for what occurred at the Capitol was established well before that day.
 In fact, it stretches back months, to at least April, when Trump began raising questions about the reliability of the 2020 presidential vote.

 Before 2020: Since he declared his candidacy, Trump has been reticent to overtly criticize those who support him, regardless of their politics.
-That includes self-proclaimed white nationalist groups, whom Trump has criticized only when pressed and then only with qualifiers.
+That includes self-proclaimed white-nationalist groups, whom Trump has criticized only when pressed and then only with qualifiers.
 In March 2019, the Pew Research Center found that most Americans believed Trump had done too little to distance himself from self-described white nationalists.
-Self-proclaimed white nationalist groups expanded during his presidency.
+Self-proclaimed white-nationalist groups expanded during his presidency.

-April: With the emergence of the novel coronavirus and infections surging nationally, states begin rethinking how they will deal with voting in the presidential primaries and in November’s general election.
-After the state of Wisconsin postpones its primary, Trump lashes out at the state and the shift to mail-in voting.
+April: With the emergence of the novel coronavirus and infections surging nationally, states began rethinking how they would deal with voting in the presidential primaries and in November’s general election.
+After the state of Wisconsin postponed its primary elections, Trump lashed out at the state and the shift to mail-in voting.

 “Now, mail ballots — they cheat,” Trump said April 7.
 “Okay?
 People cheat.
 Mail ballots are a very dangerous thing for this country, because they’re cheaters.
 They go and collect them.
 They’re fraudulent in many cases.”